hanbrandon/hanbrandon/README.md

 ### 🦸‍♂️ About me

 <p>
-  👋&nbsp; hello!
-I'm Brandon, a self-taught full-stack web developer.🚀<br/>
+  👋 Hello!
+I'm Brandon, a self-taught full-stack web developer with a passion for building clean, scalable, and user-friendly web applications.<br/>

-For the past few years, I have worked as a full-stack and front-end web developer at various companies.<br/>
+For the past few years, I’ve worked as both a full-stack and front-end developer at several companies, gaining real-world experience and sharpening my skills along the way.
+I enjoy working on new ideas, especially ones that have the potential to become services people truly love.<br/>

-I love new business ideas and I'm always thinking of new ones.💡<br/>
+I'm always exploring new concepts and thinking about how to turn them into something valuable.
+My goal is to build a platform that people not only use, but genuinely enjoy.<br/>

-I want to create a platform service site that people love. <br/>Check out my main skillset below! ❤<br/>
+Feel free to check out my main skillset below.
+Let’s create something awesome together! 🚀<br/>
 </p>

 ### 💪 Skills